 Affidavit of Compliance

 Applicants for admission to the New York Bar must submit an Affidavit of Compliance for each project used to meet the pro bono hours requirement.
 All affidavits must include the signature of the project’s supervising attorney.
-Complete the affidavit as soon as you end your pro bono project.
-It can be difficult to locate a supervisor months or years later.
-The staff of the Pro Bono Program cannot sign Affidavits of Compliance.
+Prepare the affidavit as soon as you complete your pro bono project as it can be difficult to locate a supervisor later.
+The staff of the Law School's Pro Bono Program cannot sign Affidavits of Compliance.

-Submit the original affidavit with your application to the NYS Bar after you have passed the NYS Bar exam.
-No photocopies or scanned versions will be accepted.
+- Submit the original affidavit with your application to the NYS Bar after you have passed the NYS Bar exam.
+No photocopies or scanned versions of affidavits will be accepted.
 Make a copy of the original affidavit for your records before you submit your completed application for admission.

 * All information provided is subject to change, be sure to read the New York Pro Bono Bar Admissions Requirement for the latest updates.